Rename, Select, Copy, Fill and Clear. Master powerful Alpha, Mask, Reference and Merge functions through the Layer Options menu.

 In the Layers panel, tap a layer to bring up Layer Options, then tap Select.

-This will select only the non-transparent parts of the layer - parts where you have drawn, painted, or pasted images.
+This will select only the non-transparent parts of the layer.
+These are parts where you have drawn, painted, or pasted images.

-When your selection is active you’ll see areas outside the selection marked by moving diagonal lines.
+When a selection is active you’ll see areas outside the selection marked by moving diagonal lines.

-From here, you can take all sorts of actions on the selected area: paint it, transform it, copy it, feather or clear it, and plenty more.
+From here, you can take all sorts of actions on the selected area.
+You can paint, transform, copy, feather or clear it, plus more.

 The Selections section of the Handbook explores selection tools in greater depth.